A direct approach to prescribing scalar curvature on bundles: Examples

+We proceed with a brief discussion about prescribing scalar curvature on some Calabi--Yau bundles.
+We first observe that realizing basic scalar functions on a trivial bundle $Y\times F\to Y$ follows from previous works: Assume that $F$ has a metric $\ga_F$ with constant scalar curvature $c$.
+If $f:Y\to \bb R$ is a smooth function, consider a metric $\ga$ on $Y$ that realizes $\scal_{\ga}=f-c$.
+Then, the scalar curvature of the product $\tilde\ga=\ga\times\ga_F$ satisfy $\scal_{\tilde\ga}(x,y)=f(x)$.
+The originality of Theorem \ref{ithm:warped} and Proposition \ref{thm:maingeral} is the possibility to fix and preserve an initial metric $\ga$ on the base $Y$.

-We proceed by furnishing some information about how to prescribe scalar curvature functions on Calabi--Yau bundles.
-We make use of the following result by Tosatti--Zhang (\cite[Theorem 4.1, p.
-912]{tosatti}): \begin{theorem}[Tosatti--Zhang] Let $X,Y$ be compact K\"ahler manifolds and $\pi : X\to Y$ be a holomorphic fiber bundle with base $Y$ and fiber $F$ of Calabi--Yau manifolds.
-If either $b_1(F) = 0$ or $F$ is a torus and $b_1(Y) = 0,$ then there is a finite unramified covering $p : \widetilde Y \to Y$ such that the pullback bundle to $\widetilde Y$ is holomorphically trivial. \end{theorem}
+An exciting application revolves around Calabi--Yau manifolds.
+Specifically, we apply Proposition \ref{thm:maingeral} to the following result of Tosatti--Zhang: \begin{theorem}[Theorems 1.2 and 1.3 in \cite{tosatti}] Suppose $\pi:X\to Y$ is a holomorphic submersion with connected fiber $F$ satisfying one of the following: \begin{enumerate} \item $X,Y$ are projective manifolds with $X$ Calabi--Yau; \item $X,Y$ are compact K\"ahler manifolds; $Y,F$ are Calabi--Yau; and either $b_1(F)=0$ or $b_1(Y)=0$ and $F$ is a torus. \end{enumerate} Then $Y$ is Calabi--Yau, and there is a finite unramified cover $p : \widetilde Y \to Y$ such that the pullback bundle $\tilde \pi: p^*X\to \widetilde Y$ is holomorphically trivial. \end{theorem}